Sanitarium Lake Bridges Historic District

 The Sanitarium Lake Bridges Historic District encompasses a pair of stone arch bridges on Carroll County Road 317 (Lake Lucerne Road) in southern Eureka Springs, Arkansas.

+History

 Built in 1891 by the Eureka Sanitarium Company to provide access to its resort, they are the only known stone arch bridges in the county, and two of a small number of known surviving stone arch bridges in the entire state.
 Both bridges are single-span arches fashioned out of cut stone.
 Marble Bridge, the northern one, has a span of 44 ft across a ravine, while the Lake Bridge has a span of 22 ft over a normally dry creek bed.

 The district was listed on the National Register of Historic Places in 2010.